 Number 5 :

 The 1999 Pagani Zonda F had this ridiculously low, wide and little bubble of a cockpit perched right near the front.
 Its perfectly obvious that the driver is utterly subservient to the car.
 Specifically to the mountainous 600 Bhp Mercedes AMG 7.3 liter engine.
 Yet that seismic power is made useable by sublime handling.
 Modest self effacing Horacio Pagani’s supercar came out of nowhere at the end of the millennium and smacked the supercar world hard enough to warrant a number 5 spot in our rankings.
-Endless love was poured into each and every aspect of the car and this shows.
+Endless love was poured into each and

 Number 4 :